Simon Nkoli: GLOW

-The pride march became an annual event with thousands of participants.
-Initially, many white people did not participate due to the march's association with the anti-apartheid movement.
-But after GLOW stopped organizing the march, it was run by a mostly white Pride Committee.
-GLOW and Nkoli criticized the new organizers as disregarding the concerns of Black members of the community.
+Some white people did not participate due to the march's association with the anti-apartheid movement.
+In subsequent years, a mostly white Pride Committee began organizing the march.
+GLOW and Nkoli criticised the new organizers as disregarding the concerns of Black members of the community.
 For example, Nkoli disapproved of afterparty entrance fees which most Black people could not afford.
-He thought that the parade was not "truly African".
-In 2019, Ditsie wrote that the pride march had changed from a protest to a celebration that ignores the ongoing discrimination faced by Black LGBTQ people.
+He thought that the parade could not be considered "truly African".